 2. Sex Work Has Hierarchies…

-For the first few weeks we dated, Kristin’s stories of her past revolved around her ex, who was also named Brian.
+For the first few weeks we dated, Hortense’s stories of her past revolved around her ex, who was also named Brian.
 She talked about how abusive he was and built him up to be a horrible person.
 She also cried when admitting that she was married by 21 and her ex-husband tried to shoot her in her sleep.
+Every story she told was about how everyone else caused the problems in her life, a theme she would later implement on me.

 I asked her about her actual career, and for the sake of continuity, I’m including information from throughout our relationship, as time helped decipher what was real and false from her stories.